Zagreb Croatia Travel Guide

 The 20th century brought significant changes, including Zagreb becoming the capital of Croatia within the Kingdom and then Socialist Republic of Yugoslavia.
 The early 1990s saw Croatia's declaration of independence and the Homeland War.
 Zagreb, resilient, emerged as an independent European state.
 Memorials and museums all over the city reflect this recent past.

-Zagreb offers a compelling snapshot of Croatian urban life, blending historical depth with up-to-date vibrancy.
+Zagreb offers a compelling snapshot of Croatian urban life, blending historical depth with current vibrancy.
 At its core, this city is defined by two distinct yet interconnected areas: the Upper Town (Gornji Grad) and the Lower Town (Donji Grad).

 Zagreb's daily rhythm features its thriving café culture.
 Locals gather in countless kavane (coffee houses) to socialize and observe the world go by.